 However, you can also use this to fast dry underwear or socks so they are toasty and dry when you get up in the morning!

-This rack has a temperature range of 122 degrees Fahrenheit and may be connected into a 110-120V outlet.
+This rack has a temperature range of 122 degrees Fahrenheit and may be connected to a 110-120V outlet.
 You could wish to store it in the bathroom, where it will also give extra heat, especially in the winter.

 Did you hear someone say wheels?
 You’re covered with the Bonbon three-tier drying rack!
 Maximum drying room and wheels for mobility.

 The rack itself is large enough to accommodate huge loads of clothes.
 It has three levels and two side wings for draping clothing.
-The six folding shelves may be tucked away to make place for draped things.
+The six folding shelves may be tucked away to make a place for draped things.

 The steel construction ensures long-term durability.
 Finally, it features wheels with lockable rolling casters to ensure that it stays put when needed.